When you need help ensuring your medications are working together correctly, our specialized pharmacists are here to help.

 HealthPartners® Journey (PPO)in Minnesota HealthPartners® Robin (PPO)in Wisconsin HealthPartners® Minnesota Senior Health Options (MSHO) Group planswith prescription drug coverage

 If you have a HealthPartners Medicare plan with prescription drug coverage, the MTM program is available at no cost to you.

-- Take eight or more chronic medications
+- You take eight or more medications for chronic conditions

 - Why am I taking these medicines?

 - Is the medicine working as effectively as possible?

 - Am I having side effects?

 - Have I had the right tests to ensure the drugs aren’t causing complications?